violet-athena/trans-research/README.md

 5. Clarity.
 Documents must reveal the facts clearly.
 Contents and conclusions drawn must be free from ambiguities.
 In short, outcomes must convey clear-cut implications.
 6. Simplicity.
 Documents must be simple to understand.
 Unnecessary technical words or terminologies (jargons) should be avoided.

+## Contributions guide
+1. All changes should be structured as a single commit.
+2. Commit subject should be brief and describe the action in simple present tense
+3. Commit description should include detailed summary of the changes

 ## Links

 1. [Quickies](/Quickies/QuickResearch.md)